AModin/easycrud/README.md

 ## Warning :exclamation: :exclamation: :exclamation:

-Don't use it for production it's unsaved and not optimized!
+Don't use it for production it's unsafe and not optimized!

 ## Bult with
 * [Express](https://github.com/expressjs) - Used as backend